z-zang/lm-code-intro-react-router-fakelandia/docs/activity_4.md

 # Activity 4 - Extensions & Deployment

 There are many, many improvements we could make - even to a small app like this.
+If you use it, you'll notice plenty of ways where it's a bit rough around the edges.

 Here are some ideas for extensions - feel free to implement your own ideas too!

-👉 You may have noticed the 1.5s wait when you call `generateMisdemeanours`.
-If not, try increasing the sleep(1500) in `generateMisdemeanours` until it becomes annoying when you reload.
+👉 You may have noticed the 0.75s wait when you call `generateMisdemeanours`.
+If not, try increasing the sleep(750) in `generateMisdemeanours` until it becomes annoying when you reload.
 Can you show a nice "loading" message while the fake API is loading?

 (Hint: One way to do this could be to add an `isLoading` boolean to state, and using this to conditionally display a loading icon, for example.)

 👉 The home page could be more exciting.
 Maybe you could add some statistics, like "total misdemeanours" or "number of confessions today"?

 👉 The Confessions page allows users to add details of their confessions, but that data isn't currently being used anywhere.
-Maybe you could show it on the misdemeanours page?
+Maybe you could show it on the misdemeanours page if it is present?

 👉 How about showing self-confessed misdemeanours in a different colour on the misdemeanours page?